All parkrun events in this country are currently suspended due to COVID-19 (Coronavirus). For further details please see here

 Ashton Court parkrun is a simple out and back course, starting and finishing on the main service road 250m beyond the mansion, and following well made paths to a turning point close to the Ashton Court quarry.
 The first and last 1.3km is run on a tarmac service road (closed to motor traffic, except authorised park vehicles).
 The middle 2.4 km is on a wide stone/gravel path, generally well drained although the top of the course is subject to potholes resulting in puddles after heavy rain.
 From the start to the turning point there is an ascent of around 100m.
 This is mostly a steady climb, although two short stretches are quite steep.
 Nobody should be put off by this.
 There is no shame in walking the steep bits - they’re always followed by some respite and at the turning point you’re rewarded with fantastic views over Bristol and the surrounding countryside, and the promise of 2.5km downhill to the finish.
 The course will be signposted and, subject to available volunteers, there will be marshals midway and at the turning point.
 As it’s open to both sides, it’s easy to avoid or give way to other park users.
 However, particular care should be taken to avoid cyclists who sometimes travel at speed on these paths.
 If you have any questions on the day, any of the volunteers will be happy to help.
 They’re normally identifiable by their hi-viz jackets.
 At the end of the run, please take your barcode and position token to the registration to record your details.
 This will either be by the finish point or in the mansion courtyard.

-From the Redland and Clifton areas, walk/jog across the Suspension Bridge, enter Ashton Court by the Leigh Woods gate and cut through the deer park to the mansion (approximately 2.5km from Clifton Down).
+From Clifton: cross the Clifton Suspension Bridge, follow Bridge Road, enter Ashton Court by the Clifton Lodge gate and either follow the service road or cut left through the deer park to the mansion.

 Post Run Coffee

 Please join us for a post run coffee at the Coach House Café in the courtyard of Ashton Court mansion.